jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### EC2 Nitro

 Next generation of EC2.
 It uses new virtualization schema.
-Supports IPv6, better I/O on ESB and better security.
+Supports IPv6, better I/O on EBS and better security.
 Name starts with C5, D5,...

 vCPU represents thread running on core CPU.
 You can optimize vCPU allocation on the EC2 instance, once created, by updating the launch configuration.
 ### Launch types